 7.1.1 In all cases where it makes a referral, ACCA indicates in its report whether the firm or individual has improved or deteriorated and how significant and widespread are the deficiencies in the firm's or individual's work.
-It is then for the Assessor or Committee to consider what action to take.
+ACCA also makes a recommendation based on the circumstances of the case and it is then for the Assessor or Committee to consider what action to take.